Penwell's Law of Travel and Why Churches Need to Plan for Failure

 Indeed, you’ll never know success unless you learn to understand mistakes as a necessary part of the information gathering process.
 If you want to succeed, you have to be prepared for failure.
 It’s the law.

-Look, nobody wants to travel with a sullen Dad.
-Even sullen Dads don’t like it that much.
-Believe me, I know.
+Look, nobody wants to travel with a sullen jerk.
+Even sullen jerks don’t like it that much.
+I know.